-HP598 HEALTHCARE ADMINISTRATION CAPSTONE // 6 CREDITS PREREQUISITES: COMPLETION OF DEGREE REQUIREMENTS This course assists the student to develop a capstone project which the scolar assists the student to develop a capstone project which demonstrates mastery of program objectives.
+HP598 HEALTHCARE ADMINISTRATION CAPSTONE // 6 CREDITS PREREQUISITES: COMPLETION OF DEGREE REQUIREMENTS

+This course assists the student to develop a capstone project which demonstrates mastery of program objectives.
 The project is research-based, relevant to current practice and focused on making a strategic change in the healthcare environment.
 The topic will be an area of interest for the student that will integrate coursework in functional areas of healthcare involving the basic direction and goals of an organization including the social, political, technological, economic, and global environment.
 This research-based course deepens student understanding of an important healthcare management issue by integrating professional experience with new knowledge.
 The course is the culminating experience for the student in healthcare administration.